-- How to follow real checklists. - How to make emergency landing on very short fields, possibly with no engine power. - How to navigate according to the rules, charts, laws, radio beacons and crosswinds. - How to draw a flight plan. - How to place the loads in an airplane to get a correct center of gravity. - How to deal with the control tower and with other airplanes. - How to deal with several fuel reservoirs and their valves, pumps and backup pumps.
-If two reservoirs are located on the wings ends and you let one of them empty while the other keeps full, you will get severe problems.

-• How to deal with the failure of every possible part of the plane.
+- How to follow real checklists. - How to make emergency landing on very short fields, after and engine failure. - How to navigate with regard to the laws of the air, charts, laws, radio beacons and weather conditions - How to create a flight plan and fly it accurately. - How to place people, fuel and baggage in an airplane to get a correct center of gravity. - How to deal with the control tower and with other airplanes. - How to deal with several fuel tanks and their systems. - How to deal with the failure of every possible part of the plane.